 Conventional generators are best for large projects that require a lot of wattage where power quality is not much of an issue.
 Conventional generators may be the only way to supply enough power if you want to power a large house, office space, or another type of property.
 If you have sensitive electronics, you may have to get a power conditioner to supply electrical power to them.

 But suppose you are looking for something more efficient and quieter to power smaller items like electronics or mid-sized appliances.
 In that case, an inverter generator may be a better option.
-Inverter generators offer many benefits, but they aren’t available in the higher wattages that the larger conventional generators provide.
+Inverter generators offer many benefits, but they aren’t available at the higher wattages that larger conventional generators provide.

 It’s also important to take stock of the activity you’re planning.